Charged With A Crime? We Are Here To Help.

 What is a Firearm Hold?

-Zachary Caffo Elon University School of Law Intern-in-Residency with Aberle & Wall When a person is arrested in North Carolina, they are brought before a magistrate at the jail, who will set the conditions of pretrial release.
-The magistrate will then go over a set of factors to determine if the individual is a flight risk or a danger to…
+Understanding Pretrial Release in North Carolina: Options, Conditions, and Firearm Holds Zachary Caffo Elon University School of Law Intern-in-Residency with When a person is arrested in North Carolina, they are brought before a magistrate at the jail, who will set the conditions of pretrial release.
+The magistrate will then go over a set of factors to determine if the individual…

 ACLU Files Lawsuit Against Graham and Alamance County Police Departments Following Violence at March to the Polls Rally